 Since you’re already checking out the Coffee Trail stop at Piper & Leaf, take your exploring upstairs to the Lowe Mill ARTS & Entertainment artists’ booths with your tea in hand.
 Using the rain as an excuse, play a game to get to know the artists and their work on a deeper level.
 Some ideas: try to find the most unique piece of art in the entire textile mill, ask an artist what inspires them, or play a game of telephone asking each artist to recommend a booth they love the most and using their suggestions as a guide to get around.

-Check out the Apollo 50th Exhibit at the U.S. Space and Rocket Center
+Explore the U.S. Space and Rocket Center

 Rainy Day Recreation at Midcity